 Adding a Ground Fault Circuit Interrupter (GFCI).
 This is an alternative option to adding in a ground wire.
 Although the circuit will still be “ungrounded”, the GFCI will monitor the flow of electricity traveling through the outlet and cut power to the outlet if the voltage ever gets too high.

 Need a two-prong outlet updated?
-Ask a Sarasota electrician
+Ask a Florida electrician

 Have an older home and need to update you two-prong outlet?
 Just contact us.